Blue Moon Resources

 There are in fact two definitions for a blue moon.
 According to the more recent definition, a blue moon is the second full moon in a calendar month.
 For a blue moon to occur, the first of the full moons must appear at or near the beginning of the month so that the second will fall within the same month (the average span between two moons is 29.5 days).

 The older definition, which is recorded in early issues of the Maine Farmer's Almanac, states that the blue moon is the third full moon in a season that has four full moons.
-The full Moon on Aug.
-21, 2013, will be this type of blue moon.
+The full Moon in May 2016, will be this type of blue moon.
 Why would one want to identify the third full moon in a season of four full moons?
 The answer is complex, and has to do with the Christian ecclesiastical calendar.

 Some years have an extra full moon—13 instead of 12.
 Since the identity of the moons was important in the ecclesiastical calendar (the Paschal Moon, for example, used to be crucial for determining the date of Easter), a year with a 13th moon skewed the calendar, since there were names for only 12 moons.
 By identifying the extra, 13th moon as a blue moon, the ecclesiastical calendar was able to stay on track.